 Light, refreshing and cool – there’s a lot to love about coconut shakes.

-Perhaps that’s how it dethroned the legendary bubble tea drink as the preferred beverage.
+Perhaps that’s how coconut shakes dethroned the legendary bubble tea drink as the preferred beverage.
 Who could resist the reprieve it provides us against the sweltering Singapore heat?

-Whatever your tastes are, there’s something for everyone.
+Whatever your tastes are, there’s a coconut shake in Singapore for everyone.
 You already know the bigger players, which are delicious and often fairly crowded, so we’ve come up with a list of five underrated coconut shake brands you might not know about.

 645 Yishun Street 61, 01-322